SEBSCHELLI/MH_SciTweets_Heuristics/README.md

   - Heuristic 3: tweets that mention a research method, i.e., that have a word from a predefined list of social science methods, collected from SAGE Social Science Thesaurus (see sc_methods.txt) [Link](https://concepts.sagepub.com/vocabularies/social-science/en/page/?uri=https%3A%2F%2Fconcepts.sagepub.com%2Fsocial-science%2Fconcept%2Fconceptgroup%2Fmethods)
   - Heuristic 4: includes tweets that mention research outcomes, i.e., that have a noun from a predefined list, e.g.,'publications', 'posters', 'reports', 'statistics', 'datasets', 'findings'

-**Category 2 - Not science-related**: Texts that do not fall under any of the three subcategories of category 1, i.e., science-relatedness.

 ## References

 [1] Pinto, J. M. G., Wawrzinek, J., & Balke, W. T. (2019, June).
 What Drives Research Efforts?
 Find Scientific Claims that Count!.
 In 2019 ACM/IEEE Joint Conference on Digital Libraries (JCDL) (pp. 217-226).
 IEEE.

 [2] González Pinto, J. M., & Balke, W. T. (2018, September).
 Scientific claims characterization for claim-based analysis in digital libraries.
 In International Conference on Theory and Practice of Digital Libraries (pp. 257-269).
 Springer, Cham.